abessiari/Verdant/README.md

 ## Acknowledgements
-This research has been funded by Bloomberg L.P. and has been conducted at the Bloomberg L.P. and at the [Natural Programming Group](https://www.cs.cmu.edu/~NatProg/) at the [Human-Computer Interaction Institute](https://hcii.cmu.edu/) at Carnegie Mellon University.
+The original Verdant research has been funded by Bloomberg L.P. and has been conducted at the Bloomberg L.P. and at the [Natural Programming Group](https://www.cs.cmu.edu/~NatProg/) at the [Human-Computer Interaction Institute](https://hcii.cmu.edu/) at Carnegie Mellon University.
 Thank you to the [JupyterLab project](https://github.com/jupyterlab/jupyterlab) and also to all our awesome study participants for volunteering early design feedback!